 1. Create a relaxing bedroom environment

 Ever had one of those days where you finally flop into bed, totally exhausted, but still can't sleep?
 It could due to a poor sleeping environment.
-A relaxing bedroom environment and a comfortable bed have been shown to improve the quality and duration of your sleep.
+A soothing sleep space and a comfortable bed have been shown to improve the quality and duration of your sleep.